 The seats incorporated a device, a simple lip along the edge of the runners, to prevent them tipping forward, as per Federal spec cars.

 The steering wheel centre boss became larger, flatter and incorporated a smaller Lotus emblem.
+This emblem was encircled by firstly a mottled vinyl rim, later a plastic item with radiused lines was used.
 The steering wheel was covered in a plastic material, not leather.
 Leather rims had been an option on S4 SEs, though.
 The steering wheel also had small black covers over the smallest holes, closest to the rim.
 Early Sprints had S4 steering wheels, which had a more protruding boss of smaller diameter and lacked the small hole covers.
 Then the new pattern wheels were used but the protruding boss retained, presumably as stock was used up.
 The final style was in use for all Sprints by December 1971.
 All had the signature of Colin Chapman etched into the down spoke.

 The Lotus twin cam engine power was increased by 20%.
 The twin cam cylinder head was reworked.
 In addition to enlarged inlet valves, the compression ratio was increased by skimming the head, the cam shafts were further modified for improved torque and the port shapes were refined.